No-Bake Peanut Butter Protein Balls

 Ingredients for Peanut Butter Chocolate Chip Oatmeal Energy Balls including dry oats, peanut butter, honey, toasted coconut flakes, ground flaxseed, and mini chocolate chips.

-• Oats: You could use quick cooking oats (still a whole grain, they are just cut smaller) or half and half to change the texture.
+• Oats: You could use quick cooking oats (still a whole grain, they are just cut smaller) or half quick oats and half old-fashioned to change the texture.
 The flavor will stay the same with either, but the texture will change as the quick cooking oats will make the balls softer.
-You can also use a combination of the two if you’d like.
-It all works, it just changes the texture a bit.

 • Vegan: Use maple syrup instead of honey.